 - Auto screen lock On/Off

-Garmin indicates that you can expect the battery to last up to 8 hours in energy-hungry GPS mode or 4 months in Time mode only.
+Garmin indicates that you can expect the battery to last up to 8 hours in energy-hungry GPS mode.
+Or 4 months in Time mode.
 Bluetooth notifications turned on will reduce the Time mode to a mere 15 hours.

-The small 1-inch display may require some time to get used to and the combination of a touch screen and four buttons could be more intuitive.
-It provides ample features for what you can expect from a GPS watch.
+The small 1-inch display may require some time to get used to, and the combination of a touch screen and four buttons could be more intuitive.
+However, it offers a wealth of features for a GPS watch.
+Especially one, which is considered outdated.

 Bushnell’s ION 2 GPS watch is a sleek, comfortable design with a reversible band covering approximately 36,000 of the most used golf courses covering more than 30 countries around the globe.
 These courses can be updated without having to link to a computer.